csviri/kubernetes-glue-operator/docs/reference.md

 ## [Glue resource](https://github.com/csviri/kubernetes-glue-operator/releases/latest/download/glues.glue-v1.yml)

 `Glue` is the heart of the operator.
-Note that `GlueOperator` controller just creates a new `Glue` with a related resource, for each parent custom resource. `Glue` defines `resources` (sometimes referred to as managed resources) and `related resources`:
+Note that `GlueOperator` controller just creates a new `Glue` with a related resource, for each parent custom resource. `Glue` defines `childResources` (sometimes referred to as managed resources) and `related resources`:

-### Managed resources
+### Child Resources

 #### Attributes

-The `resources` section is a list of resources to be reconciled.
+The `childResources` section is a list of resources to be reconciled (created, updated, deleted by controller).
 It has several attributes:

 - **`name`** - is a mandatory unique (unique also regarding related resources) attribute.
   The resource is referenced by this name from other places, typically other resource templates and `JSCondition`.
   If it is used in a `JSCondition` the `name` must be a valid JavaScript variable name.
 - **`resource`** - is the desired state of the resource applied by default using Server Side Apply.
 The resource is templated using
   [qute templating engine](https://quarkus.io/guides/qute-reference), other resources can be referenced from the templates, see below.
-  There is a restriction, that the managed resource is namespaced, and the namespace is always the same as the namespace of the `Glue`
+  There is a restriction, that the child resource is namespaced, and the namespace is always the same as the namespace of the `Glue`
   (and/or parent for `GlueOperator`), so the `namespace` field in resource **metadata should not be specified**.
-- **`dependsOn`** - is a list of names of other managed resources (not related resources).
+- **`dependsOn`** - is a list of names of other child resources (not related resources).
 The resource is not reconciled until all the resources which it depends on are not reconciled and ready (if there is a `readyPostCondition` present).
    Note that during the cleanup phase (when a `Glue` is deleted) resources are cleaned up in reverse order.
 - **`condition`** - a condition to specify if the resource should be there or not, thus even if the condition is evaluated to be `true`